editor & poet

 transformational writing coach

 Alexandra Barylski, M.A.
-(Yale University) is the Executive Editor of theMarginalia Review of Books, where she is the Director of Publications and Project Manager at the Institute for the Meanings of Science.
+(Yale University) is the Executive Editor of the Marginalia Review of Books, where she is the Director of Publications and Project Manager at the Institute for the Meanings of Science.
 She is currently managing the Institute’s Meanings of Life Project: The New Biology, which is supported by the Templeton World Charity Foundation.
-She is also the Poetry Peddler, and a Founder of The Writing College, (EST. 2020) with Yale-trained philosopher, writer, and applied ethicist, Samuel Loncar, Ph.D , to create a solution for the crisis of human language in an AI age.
+She founded The Writing College in 2020 with Yale-trained philosopher, writer, and applied ethicist Samuel Loncar, Ph.D (Yale University) to create a solution for the crisis of human language in an AI age.

-At Marginalia, she works with the world’s leading scholars, writers, scientists, and artists, editing and curating their work for over 150,000 readers and directs the publications events for the Meanings of Science Institute.
-At Yale Divinity School, she studied with Christian Wiman, former Editor of Poetry.
-She has taken poetry workshops with poet and critic, Alicia Ostricker and poet, MacArthur Fellow (1997), and president of the John Simon Guggenheim Memorial Foundation, Edward Hirsch.
-In 2018, she was the Kenyon College Peter Taylor Fellow for Guggenheim Fellow (2017), poet, and writer, Afaa Weaver.
+At Marginalia, she works with the world’s leading scholars, writers, scientists, and artists, editing and curating their work for over 150,000 readers.
+At Yale Divinity School, she studied with the poet, writer, translator, and editor Christian Wiman, who was the former Editor of POETRY.
+In 2016, was selected to attend a writing workshop led by Edward Hirsch, the current president of the John Simon Guggenheim Memorial Foundation.
+In 2018, she was the Kenyon College Peter Taylor Fellow for the poet, writer, and Guggenheim Fellow (2017), Afaa Weaver.
+Her poetry has won competitions and awards, including the Morton Marcus Poetry Prize.
+She holds a B.A. in Secondary Education and Literature and Language Arts and two Master’s degrees in Literature.
+She is also the host of the Becoming Human show, The Poetry Peddler.

-Writers who work with Alex have published in major academic presses, leading journals, and news outlets like The Washington Post and TheNew York Times.
-Young women writers (under 18) who work with her have reached audiences over 20K with their writing, been awarded the Scholastic Silver Key for non-fiction, and been selected for the TheNew York Times summer academy.
+Writers who work with Alex have published in major academic presses, leading journals, and news outlets.
+Young women writers (under 18) who work with her have reached audiences of over 20K with their writing, have been awarded the Scholastic Silver Key for non-fiction, and been have selected for the The New York Times summer writing academy.

-I was thrilled, but also terrified because I was about to become what I had never particularly envisioned for my life: a mother.
 The very thing I feared and worried over was about to happen to me in nine months.
 I could do to stop the feelings of inadequacy and concern.
 I needed guidance to work throw overwhelming waves of doubt and fear.
 I felt like I was going to die because I knew subconsciously, the version of me I had known my whole life was approaching an end, and I felt desperate for help to navigate this transformation.

 Our first session went so well, and Alex made me feel entirely at ease and had the perfect comments and questions to prompt me to deeper and more powerful observations of my own heart and mind.
 Alex listened to my narratives and guided me through my thought processes with her “verbal drafting and revision method,” allowing me to real-time, edit, revise, and change deeply ingrained patterns of thought.
 The philosophical tools and techniques she used helped me access the truth, and express what felt unsayable.
 Thoughts came out that I didn't even realize I had, and she gave me space to process and work through them.

-By the time I reached my due date, I had had months to consciouly transition from a state of fear and doubt into a state of hope and confidence.
+By the time I reached my due date, I had had months to consciously transition from a state of fear and doubt into a state of hope and confidence.
 I was no longer afraid of the transition into motherhood.
 I would be better for it, and I was.
 Becoming a mom was a new beginning for me and the start of the most meaningful work of my life.
 Alex saw the beauty of this monumental transformation in my identity, and she gave me the insights and tools to flourish through it.”

 Necessities of Mending takes place between the moment a woman knows that she is in sudden and dire need of being put back together and the dawning insight that what felt stagnant has been full of forward motion after all.
 This period is lonely and difficult, full of uncertainties, but ultimately it is a joyful space where one can finally say: I am on the mend.